 7:15-8:05 Registration, Breakfast & Networking

-8:00-8:05 Welcome to The Northeast Industrial Real Estate Summit
+8:00-8:05 Welcome to The Fourth Annual Northeast Industrial Real Estate Summit

 8:05-8:25 Northeast Industrial Real Estate Investment Sales Volume & Market Fundamentals: Let the Good Times Roll?

-8:25-9:20 Industrial Real Estate 360: Economic Recovery, the Rise of E-Commerce & Infrastructure Improvements: How are Industrial Real Estate Firms Approaching this Combined Windfall?
+8:25-9:20 Industrial Real Estate 360: The Rise of E-Commerce & Infrastructure Improvements: How are Industrial Real Estate Firms Responding?

-* The pronounced economic recovery and the impact on industrial real estate and supply-chain: What has been the experience of New Jersey and New York firms in Q1 2013?
+* The pronounced economic recovery and the impact on industrial real estate and supply-chain: What has been the experience of New Jersey and New York firms over the last 12 months?